What Is eCR? Overview and FAQ

 Each state mandates a unique list of conditions that must be reported to the state’s public health agency.
 This is usually outlined on a state agency’s website.
 While healthcare professionals are legally required to report on these conditions, they don’t have to use an eCR to do so.

 However, use of eCR is federally required for facilities that want to receive Promoting Interoperability funds from the Center for Medicare and Medicaid Services (CMS).
-This is a part of the Promoting Interoperability Program, which participating facilities get compensated for by meeting standards of efficient EHR use.
+This is a part of the Promoting Interoperability Program, which compensates participating facilities that meet standards of efficient EHR use.

 Prior to implementing eCR, facilities will also need to work with their public health agencies and EHR vendors to ensure that their systems comply with HIPAA (Health Insurance Portability and Accountability Act), which protects the privacy of the patient information being transferred.